 Weather and Temperature of Annapurna Circuit in May

 On the other hand, the lowest temperature falls below 0°C in regions like Throng La Pass.
 Nighttime is as chilly as winter days.
-Since the monsoon is a few days away, the possibility of sudden rainfall in Annapurna Circuit is also high, increasing the atmosphere’s humidity.
+Since the monsoon is a few days away, the possibility of sudden rainfall in the Annapurna Circuit is also high, increasing the atmosphere’s humidity.

 Location | Elevation (m) | Min Temperature (°C) | Max Temperature (°C) |